WKTK: History

 WRYO was acquired by Entercom Communications in November 1986.
 The price tag was $3.6 million.
 Entercom chose the call letters WKTK for the station.
 They stand for "Koast-to-Koast", referring to the station's large coverage area stretching from the Atlantic Ocean to the Gulf of Mexico.

 WKTK has been through various forms of the adult contemporary and hot AC formats over the years before finally settling into the mainstream AC sound it now uses.
 In 2021, Entercom changed its name to the current Audacy, Inc.

 WKTK-HD2

 On May 19, 2008, utilizing iBiquity's in-band on-channel (IBOC) digital radio technology, WKTK-FM began broadcasting its signal in both digital (HD-1) and analog (FM) formats.
 In addition to the digital launch, WKTK-HD2 began broadcasting the area's only all digital, all blues music format, branded as The Swamp WKTK-HD2 (98.5-2).
 The station was granted special permission to use "The Swamp" from The University of Florida in homage of the school's football stadium which is commonly referred to as The Swamp, Ben Hill Griffin Stadium at Florida Field.

 On September 14, 2022, WKTK-HD2 ended its blues sound.
-It began simulcasting WRBD 1230 AM, an urban contemporary station in Gainesville owned by Urban One.
+It began simulcasting WRBD (1230 AM), an urban contemporary station in Gainesville owned by Urban One Broadcasting Network (unrelated to the larger Urban One).
 WRBD is branded as "Power 92.1", fed on FM translator W221DX at 92.1 FM Gainesville.